Online multiple testing with super-uniformity reward: Online FWER control

 \subsection{Rewarded Adaptive Online Bonferroni}

 It is apparent from \eqref{equ:FWERcontrol}-\eqref{equ:FWERcontrol2} that there is some looseness when upper-bounding $\sum_{t \in \cH_0} \gamma_t$ by $ \sum_{t\geq 1} \gamma_t$ which may lead to unnecessarily conservative procedures.
 We may attempt to avoid this loss in efficiency by considering a spending sequence $\gamma$ satisfying the condition $\sum_{t \in \cH_0} \gamma_t \leq 1$ which is more liberal than $\sum_{t \geq 1} \gamma_t \leq 1$.
-In words, this means that the index $t$ in the sequence $\{\gamma_t, t \geq 1\}$ should only be incremented when we are testing an hypothesis with $t \in \cH_0$.
+In words, this means that the index $t$ in the sequence $\{\gamma_t, t \geq 1\}$ should only be incremented when we are testing an hypothesis $H_t$ with $t \in \cH_0$.
 Since $\cH_0$ is unknown, such a modification cannot be implemented directly in the $\gamma$ sequence.
 Nevertheless, an approach proposed by \cite{tian_onlinefwer_2020} works by replacing the unknown set $\cH_0$ by an estimate $\{1\} \cup \{t \geq 2 \::\: p_{t-1} \geq \lambda\}$ for some parameter $\lambda \in (0,1)$, and to correct the introduced error in the thresholds $\alpha_t$ to maintain the FWER control.
 More formally, we follow \cite{tian_onlinefwer_2020} by introducing the re-indexation functional $\mathcal{T}:\{1,\dots\} \to \{1,\dots\}$ defined by

 Since a large $p$-value is more likely to be linked to a true null, $\mathcal{T}(T)$ is used to account for the number of true nulls before time $T$ (note that this estimate is nevertheless biased).
 From an intuitive point of view, $\mathcal{T}(T)$ slows down the time by only incrementing time when the preceding $p$-value is large enough.
-This idea leads to the adaptive online Bonferroni procedure (called there ``Adaptive spending'' \footnote{The so-called ``discarding'' part of the method proposed by \cite{tian_onlinefwer_2020} cannot be implemented in our setting because the $F_t$ are not convex, see also Section~\ref{sec:previous_work}.}) introduced by \cite{tian_onlinefwer_2020}, with spending sequence $\gamma$ and \emph{adaptivity parameter} $\lambda \in [0,1)$, denoted here by $\AAbonf = \{\alphaAbonf_t, t \geq 1\}$, and given by
+This idea leads to the adaptive online Bonferroni procedure introduced by \cite{tian_onlinefwer_2020} (called there 'Adaptive spending' \footnote{The so-called 'discarding' part of the method proposed by \cite{tian_onlinefwer_2020} cannot be implemented in our setting because the $F_t$ are not convex, as discussed in Section~\ref{sec:previous_work}.}), with spending sequence $\gamma$ and \emph{adaptivity parameter} $\lambda \in [0,1)$, denoted here by $\AAbonf = \{\alphaAbonf_t, t \geq 1\}$, and given by